 Roll your way on the Lord; trust also in Him, and He will work.

-- Stopping allowing ourselves to be stirred up to worry and start trusting is the beginning
+- Stopping allowing ourselves to be stirred up to worry over evildoers and workers of selfishness and start trusting is the beginning

-- Once we calm that down we can trust our Father and do what comes out of His peace
+- Once we calm that down we can trust our Father, focus from the heart on His faithfulness and do what comes out of His peace

 - When we delight in Him, our hearts come into tune with His heart and prayer gets answers.